 In 2017 Martens was awarded the ANDAM prize, one of fashion’s most respected international awards.
 He was granted €280,000 and a year-long mentorship from Francesca Bellettini, CEO and president of Yves Saint Laurent.

 Y/Project has had many collaborative projects that have almost broken the internet.
 Lest we forget the brand’s collaboration with UGG.
 Shortly after their debut, the instantly iconic thigh-high boots were spotted on Rihanna at Coachella in 2018.
 Akin to putting your foot into a warm pot of butter, they certainly pushed conventional style boundaries — a trait synonymous with Glenn Martens.

-For AW20, Y/Project dropped a collaboration with globally renowned outerwear brand Canada Goose.
+For FW20, Y/Project dropped a collaboration with globally renowned outerwear brand Canada Goose.
 The six-piece unisex capsule of coats had a carefree and interpretive nature, echoing the conceptual spirit of Belgian designers.
-Deconstructed winter jackets showcased Martens’ ability to reinvent the classics with customisable volume.
-Think outerwear that’s cosy and well-insulated, while still serving a head-turning silhouette.
+Deconstructed winter jackets showcased Martens’ ability to reinvent the classics with customizable volume.
+Think outerwear that’s cozy and well-insulated, while still serving a head-turning silhouette.

 The History of Diesel

 Since the brand’s launch in 1978, Diesel has pioneered alternative denim fabrications and thought-provoking advertising campaigns.
 Based in Italy, Diesel has a historical reputation for going against the grain.
 While other Italian brands chased trends, Diesel denim stayed true to its roots.
 Jeans were made with a worn-in effect, achieved by signature distressing and vintage-inspired details.
 This innovative yet retrospective approach catapulted Diesel to global success.